nidza07/nidza07.github.io/QC-docs/general usage.md

 - Remember my password: This checkbox will, if checked, remember your login details, so you don't have to enter them each time.
 - Auto login at startup: Described in the [Auto login at startup](#auto-login-at-startup) section of the Playroom options chapter.
+Note: Due to an issue with the library used for our graphical user interface, if you set your [visual theme](#visual-theme) to dark, these two checkboxes will be announced as buttons for screen reader users.
+It will thus be impossible to know their current state.
+To resolve this, temporarily switch back to the light theme.
 - Lost password: This will open a page on our website allowing you to reset your password.
 - Create account: If you didn't do so already, this will open the registration page directly, allowing you to create your account.
 - About: This will display the current client version and all the relevant information about the program.